-After fishing these for a number of years and talking with some of my fishing buddies, we managed to put together a list of the eight best Rapala lures for bass fishing.
+Confused about which Rapala to throw for bass?
+After fishing many models for years and talking with my fishing buddies, I’ve put together a list of the best ones.

 Specs